ustwo/ustwo.com-frontend/Make.md

 The make tasks are structured in layers.
 This document describes them from top to bottom.

-This document assumes knowledge on how the Docker containers are connected.
+This document assumes knowledge of how the Docker containers are connected.
 A
 summary:

 There are 5 containers that can be used or created with these tasks: